0xjei/SawChain/processor/README.md

 ```

 ### Field
-The primary production phase is the most insecure due to the introduction of un-tracked materials and products.
+The primary production phase is the most insecure due to the possibility of introduction of un-tracked materials and products.
-Whatever the system and technology is, it is impossible to eliminate these problems caused by the individuals.
+Whatever the system and technology is, it's not impossible to eliminate these problems caused by the individuals.
-However, it's possible to limit the creation of production batches using a prediction of the maximum production quantity of the Field.
+However, it's possible to limit the creation of production batches using an upper bound on the production quantity of the Field.
-For example, if someone introduce un-traced products without lowering the quantity of the Field,
+For example, if someone introduce un-traced products without subtracting the output quantity from the quantity of the Field,
 they would not be recorded in the system and it would be not possible to reconstruct their history of events.
 The list of recorded Events related to the Field is stored inside the Field state object itself.